pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_REDIRECT_BEHAVIOR

-    Passwordless login, confirmation, and reset password have GET endpoints that validate the passed token and redirect to an action form.
+    Passwordless login, confirmation, reset password, unified signin, and oauth signin have GET endpoints that validate the passed token and redirect to an action form.
     For Single-Page-Applications style UIs which need to control their own internal URL routing these redirects need to not contain forms, but contain relevant information as query parameters.
     Setting this to ``spa`` will enable that behavior.